 To create a relationship class with the parcel fabric, right-click the feature dataset containing the parcel fabric that will participate in the relationship class and click New > Relationship class.

-If you need to edit parcels in the parcel fabric across different coordinate systems, you can store the parcel fabric in a geographic coordinate system.
+If you need to edit parcels in the parcel fabric in different coordinate systems, store the parcel fabric in a geographic coordinate system.
 When you edit the parcel fabric in ArcMap, project the data frame of the map document to the coordinate system in which you want to edit parcels:

 - In ArcMap, click the Add Data button to load the geographically projected parcel fabric.

 - To project the map document, click the data frame's node in the Table of Contents window, right-click, and click Properties.

 - Click the Coordinate System tab on the Data Frame Properties dialog box.

 - Under Select a coordinate system, expand Predefined, expand Projected Coordinate Systems, and browse to the projection in which you want to work.